WebComponentsGuide/webcomponents.guide/learn/javascript/events-in-more-detail.md

 })
 ```

-If you have listeners that customise how a cancelable event behaves, a listener can check if a previous listener has
+If you have listeners that customize how a cancelable event behaves, a listener can check if a previous listener has
 called `preventDefault()`.
 By checking the `defaultPrevented` property, listeners can avoid doing their own work which
 might duplicate the work of another event listener: